 I’ve heard the thing with skiing is that you either love it or you hate it.
 I’m not sure I’ve ever met anyone in the latter category, but legend tells me these sorts of people do exist somewhere… For this reason, setting out on your first ski trip can be quite daunting.
-However, with our advice on how to prepare, we are sure you will end up firmly in the ‘love’ category!
+However, with the right preparation, you can make sure you are sure to enjoy your first foray to the mountains as much as possible!
+So if you’re wondering what to pack for your first ski trip, simply take a look through our essential list below:

 Ski Gear (skis/poles/boots)